elabftw/elabdoc/doc/install-drop.rst

 Create your droplet
 -------------------

+.. warning:: A proper subdomain is required.
+Subfolder install is not supported!

 * Create an account on `DigitalOcean <https://m.do.co/c/c2ce8f861e0e>`_.
 Use this referral link to have 100$ offered!

 * Alternatively, you can use `Vultr <http://www.vultr.com/?ref=7164540>`_.
 Use this referral link to register an account!
 The rest of this tutorial is for DigitalOcean.